Mount Saint Mary College’s Education programs are fully

 area, to be certified as Adolescence Generalists for Teaching

-part of the required CORE or general education requirements for the
+distributive requirements as part of the required CORE or General

 To be admitted to the program, candidates must pass the